countryraised/countryraised.github.io/README.md

 Inform user of Win.

-User should be able to reset or restart game without refreshing page.

 ## extra goals;
+User should be able to reset or restart game without refreshing page.(complete)

 track wins. (completed)

 change difficulty by adding or removing blocks.

+track number of moves.

+timer.

 ## things I tried along the way